'Turn your vulnerabilities into assets': 360i's Sarah Hofstetter on making it in advertising - Digiday

 It was in no way an easy transition.
 360i was a search-engine marketing agency at the time, and here I was bringing social media and PR.
 It didn’t jive with the culture and mindset of a lot of people initially, and they didn’t see the upside in doing what I wanted to.
 I couldn’t decide whether I was crazy or whether I was onto something they just hadn’t gotten yet.

 Even though I grew up in a sea of sameness, it taught me a lot.
 My grandparents were both Holocaust survivors who survived Auschwitz.
-My grandfather couldn’t get a job when he made it here, so he started his own company.
+My grandfather couldn’t get a job when he made it here because he observed Sabbath, so he started his own company.
 That grit, resilience and perseverance is ingrained in me.
 They never talked about it, but I learned by example.
 So when I ended up at 360i and people looked at me all funny, that’s where I drew my perseverance from.

 I also dealt with a crisis of confidence and felt like an outsider for a long time, because I had never been in advertising before.
 I was tired of hearing about how many different agencies people had worked at.
 Ultimately, I came to the conclusion that I knew enough about the fundamentals of brand marketing from the combination of reading, learning, doing and journalism, and I was unencumbered by legacy.
 It took me a long time and, frankly, some success to acknowledge that not having hopped around from agency to agency was actually a competitive advantage for me.